 - Watch your bank account and monthly statements closely for any unauthorized activity.

-Falcon is a system that monitors debit card and ATM transactions for potential fraud based on your personal spending habits/trends.
-If a transaction is deemed suspicious, you will receive a call from a Falcon Fraud Specialist to verify the transaction.
+EnFact is a system that monitors debit card and ATM transactions for potential fraud based on your personal spending habits/trends.
+If a transaction is deemed suspicious, you will receive a call or text message from an EnFact Fraud Specialist to verify the transaction.
 The call will come from a live person, never a recording and they will never ask you for personal information.
 If you did not initiate the transaction, your debit card will be blocked before additional fraudulent transactions can take place.
 If you do not answer the call, a temporary block may be placed on your debit card if the fraud potential is high.
 Please call us today to be sure we have your most up-to-date contact information.

 If you plan to travel away from your home area, please contact us with the dates and locations.
 This will help recognize which transactions may be legitimate versus fraudulent.